Arrays Class in Java

 Output

 Explanation This example shows the basic usage of the 'fill' method.
-We fill our entire array with a key-value and here the value is 23.
-Hence the output received is an array with all the values as 23.
+We fill our entire array with a key value, and here, the value is 23.
+Hence, the output received is an array with values of 23.

 sort (Original Array) Method